dario-rodriguez/devon-guide/devonfw-wiki-audit.md

 **4. started running sample application**

-sellcheck :
+spellcheck :
-From "you need to take in to account" to "you need to take into account"
+From "you need to take into account" to "you need to take into account"

 From " Debugg" to " Debug"

 **5. devonfw distribution structure**

-sellcheck :
+spellcheck :
 From "lunching" to "launching"

 **6. OASP4J Application Structure**

-sellcheck :
+spellcheck :
 From "websockects" to "web sockets"

+**7. set up and maintain database schemas with flyway**

+Hyperlink in header not working:
+Header: How to set up db using flyway in the project ?
+Changes: Removed space between "project" and "?"